The Bridge Between Data and Decision-Making

 Common mistakes include overcomplicating visuals, using misleading scales, ignoring context, and choosing the wrong chart type.

-Operations leaders often fall into the “more is better” trap—packing dashboards with every available metric.
-That’s noise, not insight.
+Operations leaders often fall into the "more is better" trap—packing dashboards with every available metric.
+One manufacturer created a dashboard with 73 different KPIs.
+Nobody used it.
+They rebuilt with 12 critical metrics and finally started driving operational improvements.
+That's noise, not insight.

 Exploratory vs. Explanatory Visualization: What's the Difference?